Chapter 280 — Financing of Local Public Projects and Improvements; City and County Economic Development

 PUBLIC FACILITIES, CONTRACTING & INSURANCE

-TAXATION FOR LOCAL PUBLIC IMPROVEMENTS
+LOCAL OPTION TAXES FOR PUBLIC IMPROVEMENTS

 280.040 Definitions for ORS 280.040 to 280.145; use of certain tax revenues